FaserF/ha-kadermanager/README.md

 - location: Location of the event

 ### Attributes available with sign in / public events
+Those data will only be fetched for the next upcoming event.

 Currently signing in wont work, as bots seem to be blocked.
 But you can check your events to be public readable, then the following data can also be fetched:

+players:
 - accepted_players (will only be fetched if "fetch player info" is turned on): Players that accepted the event
 - declined_players (will only be fetched if "fetch player info" is turned on): Players that declined the event
 - no_response_players (will only be fetched if "fetch player info" is turned on): Players that gave no response if they are attending or not

+comments:
+- author: player that has written the comment
+- text: Text written in the comment

 The data is being refreshed every 30 minutes per default, unless otherwise defined in the refresh time.